joshuaar/akka_example/README.md

 	scalac -cp "akka-actor-2.0.5.jar:config-0.3.1.jar" akka_example.scala

 This works under linux.
-Under Windows you might need ; instead of :
+Under Windows you might need to use ; instead of : for the classpath separator

 ## Running